CHEX-MATE: CLUster Multi-Probes in Three Dimensions (CLUMP-3D), I. Gas Analysis Method using X-ray and Sunyaev-Zel'dovich Effect Data: Triaxial analysis: Formalism and the model fit

 where

 and

-where $\hat{S}_{\text{ X}, i}$ is the model SB, and $S_{\text{ X}, i}$ and $\delta_{S,i}$ are obtained from the observational data.
-We currently employ SB measurements and the corresponding error for our 2D analysis assuming Gaussian statistics.
+Here $\hat{S}_{\text{ X}, i}$ is the model SB, and $S_{\text{ X}, i}$ and $\delta_{S,i}$ are obtained from the observational data.
+We employed SB measurements and the corresponding error for our two-dimensional analysis here, assuming Gaussian statistics.
 This should be a valid assumption, as we define regions with sufficiently large photon counts (i.e., $\ge 20$).
 However, the formally correct approach is to use the Cash statistic, which accounts for Poisson fluctuations in the photon counts \citep{1979ApJ...228..939C}.
 Fits using the Cash statistic for photon counting in the low count regime will be explored in future works.

 Finally, the total $\chi^2$ statistic becomes

 and the MCMC is used to sample $\chi^2_{\text{ X+SZ}}$ within the parameter space near the best fit.